waynegramlich/ezcad3/README.md

 bounding box.

-Using constraint propagation and bounding boxes, EZCAD encourages the use of the  *assembly focused* design pattern where each part is designed to fit precisely into the final assembly from the beginning.
-This is in contrast to the *part focused* design pattern where each part is individually designed and then subsequently fitted into the final assembly.
+Using constraint propagation and bounding boxes, EZCAD encourages the use of an "assembly focused" design pattern where each *Part* is designed to fit precisely into the final assembly from the beginning.
+This is in contrast to the "part focused" design pattern where each part is individually designed and then subsequently fitted into the final assembly.